Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 Replaces: Manual log-correction staff, retroactive compliance review teams, third-party log auditors

-Driver Recruitment & Reputation Post-MVP (Common Ground build-out)
+Driver Recruitment & Reputation Post-MVP (Engine build-out)

 Replaces: Tenstreet, HireRight, CDL Scan

-Drivers become members of Common Ground.
+Drivers become members of Engine.
 Their agents represent them — actively finding positions, negotiating pay, tracking reputation across every carrier they've driven for.
 CDL, medical card, endorsements, and employment history live on the driver's agent profile and travel with them.
 Recruiting flips: carriers stop scraping driver lists and cold-calling.
 Driver agents bring positions to their drivers.
 Reputation belongs to the driver, not the employer.

 The Why